The Most Popular Jazz Instruments (Complete Guide)

 The saxophone is arguably the most-played instrument in jazz and is known as a good beginner instrument, partly because of its affordability and partly because of its relatively simple and logical layout.

 If you’re learning to play sax, there are of course a huge wealth of resources out there.
 We’ve worked with some professional musicians from around the world to put together our own guides to help you get started, choose your instrument and make progress.

-The trumpet was the first jazz instrument, made famous by the original jazz superstar Louis Armstrong.
+The trumpet was one of the first jazz instruments, made famous by the original jazz superstar Louis Armstrong.

 Going further back than that, though, the trumpet was present at the very beginnings of jazz, through players like Buddy Bolden and King Oliver.

 Whilst it may have been overtaken by the saxophone in terms of widespread ‘fame’ as a jazz instrument, it’s still present on many of the greatest albums of all time, old and new.

 Whilst it is, mechanically, a much simpler instrument than the saxophone, it brings its own challenges which we’ve covered in various how-to guides, with the help of some pro jazz trumpeters.

 The trumpet is probably the hardest instrument to play in jazz, but the rewards of mastering it (and the relative affordability of buying a beginner horn) make it well worth a try!